tassock/ruby_4_live/README.md

 ## My To-Do List ##

 + Implement functionality for Device and other objects.
-+ Make OSC server listens more flexible and less prone to timeouts
 + Test suite
 + Make gem version